bdsc-tds/xenium_analysis_pipeline/config/README.md

 ## Segmentation (key: `segmentation`)

-This section specifies with key `methods` a number of methods that could be used for cell segmentation, including `10x_mm`, `10x`, `baysor`, `proseg`, and `segger`.
+This section specifies with key `methods` a number of methods that could be used for cell segmentation, including `10x_mm`, `10x`, `baysor`, `proseg_expected`, `proseg_mode`, and `segger`.
+Specifying either or both of `proseg_expected` and `proseg_mode` will only run `proseg` once.
+The only difference is that which read counts are used in the downstream analyses: for `proseg_expected`, the expected read counts are used, as recommended by the author of `proseg`; for `proseg_mode`, the read counts are computed by aggregating transcripts assigned to cells based on the mode of their posterior distribution.

 Command line arguments for each of the methods are configured in a separate dictionary with the method name being the key.
 Removing any methods inside `methods` will rule them out from the workflow.

 1. `10x_mm`
    10X Xenium Ranger's multimodal cell segmentation algorithm is used, where options `--boundary-stain` and `--interior-stain` are selected automatically based on present stain data.
 This method should only be activated when the boundary and interior stain signals are available in the data.